Sithabile-Sikhunyana/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the first 10 lines of
+displays the third line of the file iacta